- Applications must be received no later than 3 p.m. Central Time on the deadline date. Early submission is encouraged.

 - Provide a concise account of the subject matter, an overview of each part of the proposal, specific aims and the methodology;

 - For all applications that include vertebrate animals or human subjects, applicants must explain how relevant biological variables, such as sex, are factored into the research design, analysis and reporting.
 Furthermore, strong justification from the scientific literature, preliminary data, or other relevant considerations, must be provided for applications proposing to study only one sex.

-- Does the science accelerate the discovery, interpretation and application of scientific knowledge to enhance and treat CVD and stroke?
+- Does the science accelerate the discovery, interpretation and application of scientific knowledge to enhance and treat cardiovascular and brain health?

 ProposalCentral is a web-based system for application preparation, submission, peer review, and awards management.

 Submission of proposals for AHA research funding is done entirely online, using ProposalCentral.
 Paper submissions are not accepted.